vatpac-technology/sops/docs/enroute/Brisbane Centre/KEN.md

 ## Sector Responsibilities
 All Subsectors are responsible for issuing STAR Clearances for YBMK, YBTL and YBCS on first contact.

+#### Sequencing in to YBCS
+Aircraft assigned the **same runway** inbound via:

+- ANDOP and PUNIT
+- OVLET, AVDAN and LOCKA

+Must be considered to be on the **same STAR** for sequencing purposes.
+That is, they must be at least **2 minutes** apart at their respective Feeder fixes.

 ## STAR Clearance Expectation
 ### Handoff
 Aircraft being transferred to the following sectors shall be told to Expect STAR Clearance on handoff: